Stetchy0/CookingWithStetchy/Cooking/Recipes/Savory/Beef/Slop.md

 ---
 ## Ingredients

-- Beef, ground, 1 lb
+- Beef, ground, 1 lb.
 - Onion, diced
 - Cream of mushroom, 1 can
 - Frozen peas and carrots (optional)